-With the LG C2 range heading our way, we're interested to know how it stacks up against the current LG C1 line, which proved to be an incredibly popular choice for gamers in particular.
+With the LG C2 range heading our way, alongside the LG G2, we're interested to know how it stacks up against the current LG C1 line, which proved to be an incredibly popular choice for gamers in particular.

 The LG C2 line has a few interesting tweaks to performance, design, and size, but are they enough to swap out your existing set?